manastalukdar/markdown-it-textual-uml/documentation/development/ci-cd.md

 ### Committing code

-- Code should be pushed into `master` only by using PRs.
-Disable direct push functionality into `master`.
+- Code should be pushed into `main` only by using PRs.
+Disable direct push functionality into `main`.
-- Disable PRs into `master` lacking reference to any issue.
+- Disable PRs into `main` lacking reference to any issue.
 - Disable commits and PRs into `develop` lacking reference to any issue.

 ### Versioning of packages

 Versioning of packages published by different branches:

-- `master` deploys stable production code. `latest` tag should be used for the corresponding npm package.
+- `main` deploys stable production code. `latest` tag should be used for the corresponding npm package.
 - `develop` deploys under-development code. `next` tag should be used for the corresponding npm package.

 ### Builds